RichardLitt/octobuild/index.md

 ## You can add to it

 [By going here](https://github.com/RichardLitt/octobuild/edit/gh-pages/index.md).
 Add your name and a link and a short paragraph.
-You'll need a Github profile.
+You'll need a GitHub profile.

 ## If you want email updates sometimes